Alcoholism Treatment Program

 The First Step

 People often do not understand that alcoholism is a disease that must be treated.
 If your loved one has been drinking heavily for several months or years, it isn’t possible for them to suddenly stop drinking.
-That’s because the alcohol changed their body over the years, and the body expects to receive the same amount of alcohol that they had the previous day.
+That’s because alcohol changes the body over the years, and the body expects to receive the same amount of alcohol that it had the previous day.
 If the body doesn’t get it, the body will send out withdrawal symptoms.